This guidance is for those employers who HM Revenue & Customs (HMRC) have agreed can send their PAYE information on paper.

-Your Employer Annual Return was due by 19 May following the end of the 2012-13 tax year.
-For most employers this is the last Employer Annual Return they will need to complete.
+Your Employer Annual Return for 2013-14 is due by 19 May 2014.
+This is the last Employer Annual Return you will need to complete.

 On this page:

 This is the last Employer Annual Return the majority of employers will need to complete.
 PAYE in real time (or RTI) reporting started on 6 April 2013 and, if HMRC have agreed you can send your information on paper, you will need to start sending your PAYE information to HMRC quarterly.
 HMRC will automatically send you the paper forms you need to complete.

 Unless you are already reporting PAYE in real time, you must complete and file an Employer Annual Return if you have had to maintain a form P11 (or equivalent payroll deductions record) for at least one employee during the tax year.
 This applies even if you didn't have to make any deductions of PAYE tax or National Insurance contributions (NICs) from your employee(s) during the year.

 Your return must reach HMRC no later than 19 May 2014.
 If you don't do this HMRC may charge you a penalty that will continue to increase for each month or part month the return remains outstanding.

 In this case you don't need to complete an Employer Annual Return but you do need to tell HMRC that you won't be sending one in.
 Doing this will prevent you receiving a late filing penalty if HMRC was expecting you to submit a return.
 To find out how, read the later section 'Notifying HMRC if you have no Employer Annual Return to make'.

 If you are required to file an Employer Annual Return, you'll also need to submit a form P38A to HMRC if you've had any employees during the year to whom both of the following apply: